Real-space construction of crystalline topological superconductors and insulators in 2D interacting fermionic systems: Construction and classification of crystalline topological superconductor

 Then we consider the local fermion parity and its rotational symmetry property:

-Thus these 6 dangling Majorana fermions form a projective representation of the symmetry group $p6m\times\mathbb{Z}_2^f$, and a non-degenerate ground state is forbidden.
-Thus Majorana chain decoration on 1D blocks $\tau_1$ is obstructed because of the violation of the no-open-edge condition.
-On $\tau_2$, the Majorana chain decoration leaves 6 dangling Majorana fermions at each $\mu_1$ and 3 dangling Majorana fermions at each $\mu_3$.
-It is well-known that odd number of Majorana fermions cannot be gapped out, hence Majorana chain decoration on $ \tau_2$ is obstructed.
-On $\tau_3$, Majorana chain decoration leaves 2 dangling Majorana fermions at each $\mu_2$ and 3 dangling Majorana fermions at each $\mu_3$.
+Thus these 6 dangling Majorana modes break fermion parity symmetry and a non-degenerate ground state is forbidden.
+The corresponding Majorana chain decoration on 1D blocks $\tau_1$ is obstructed because of the violation of the no-open-edge condition.
+On $\tau_2$, the Majorana chain decoration leaves 6 dangling Majorana modes at each $\mu_1$ and 3 dangling Majorana mdoes at each $\mu_3$.
+It is well-known that odd number of Majorana modes cannot be gapped out, hence Majorana chain decoration on $ \tau_2$ is obstructed.
+On $\tau_3$, Majorana chain decoration leaves 2 dangling Majorana modes at each $\mu_2$ and 3 dangling Majorana modes at each $\mu_3$.
 Similar with the $\tau_2$ case, Majorana chain decoration is obstructed.
-Note that if we consider all 1D blocks together and decorate a Majorana chain on each, it leaves 12 dangling Majorana fermions at each $\mu_1$, 4 dangling Majorana fermions at each $\mu_2$ and 6 dangling Majorana fermions at each $\mu_3$.
-Consider Majorana fermions as edge modes of the decorated Majorana fermions at each $\mu_2$, with the following rotation and reflection symmetry properties (all subscripts are taken with modulo 4):
+Note that if we consider all 1D blocks together and decorate a Majorana chain on each, it leaves 12 dangling Majorana modes at each $\mu_1$, 4 dangling Majorana modes at each $\mu_2$ and 6 dangling Majorana modes at each $\mu_3$.
+Consider Majorana modes at each $\mu_2$, with the following rotation and reflection symmetry properties (all subscripts are taken with modulo 4):

 Then we consider the local fermion parity and its rotation and reflection symmetry properties: